Phoenix30/MyGists/README.md

 *Language*: JavaScript<br />
 *Link*: [FB_AutoLike.js](https://gist.github.com/Phoenix30/ead79ac120319687cfc733d53cfe7214)

-**2. Doubts AutoSelect for Toppr**<br />
+**2. Doubts AutoSelect for Toppr.com**<br />
-*Description*: The Script automatically selects the doubts from students of classes 6th to 10th and notifies the tutor with a desktop notification.
-The script exits as soon as a student of required specifications is found.<br />
+*Description*: This script automates the process of choosing doubts on Toppr.
+You can choose the classes for which you want to solve doubts, you can choose subjects and even add annoying students (who rate you less) to the blacklist and never take their doubts again.
+You don't even need to be staring at the screen as this script notifies you with a Desktop notifiaction whenever a doubt of your requirements has arrived. <br />
 *Language*: JavaScript<br />
 *Link*: This is a Secret Gist for my personal use only !!!